JarLowrey/GodotWeapons/README.md

 ### Common Components

-These components are dependent on further developer implementation At the very least they can serve as a starting point for your specific implementation.
+These components are require further scripting to customize them to your weapon-specific implementation.

 - Burst: changes multiple attacks into a single atomic attack.
 Will stop partway through if gun cannot fire (ran out of ammo etc).
 Relies on developer to implement different cooldown times for burst and non-burst attacks.
 - Recoil: bounce the weapon after shooting